top of page

 Therefore, despite dietary advice professing the health of the fruit oils that grow around the Mediterranean, for me it may be that use of tropical fruit oils is discordant with the diet our bodies have been evolutionarily adapted to expect.
 For those descendant from warmer climates where olives, avocados, and coconuts are available, fruit oils may be a good choice in the winter.

-And "Seafood," according to Dr. Jack Kruse, "is always a good choice no matter what season we are in."
+And seafood, according to Jack Kruse MD, "is always a good choice no matter what season we are in."

 The ultimate signal?